HYDRA

 Poland

-Route starts near Suwalki city, next to Wigry lake national park which is famous for it's nature beauty and surroundings.
-From there it follows small rivers and lakes and quickly reaches the sandy border of Lithuania.
+Route starts near Suwalki city, next to Hańcza lake which is famous for it's nature beauty and surroundings.
+From there it goes through Suwalki national park and quickly reaches the sandy border of Lithuania.

 Lithuania

-After entering the country, you will soon reach resort city of Druskininkai, which is famous for it's pine tree parks, forests and SPAs - worth to come back after finishing.
+After entering the country, you will soon reach famous Vištytis border hills.
+After some sandy section you will ride into resort city of Druskininkai, which is famous for it's pine tree parks, forests and SPAs - worth to come back after finishing.

 Latvia